MasonKurz/3-5-Exercises-User-Input/README.md

 # 3-5-Exercises-User-Input

-This lesson taught me about how to import elements from Java (such as the scanner and
+This lesson taught me about how to import elements from Java (such as the scanner and JOptionPane) and use them.
+I learned how to create a JOptionPlane and print the user input.
+Furthermore, I learned how to parse elements from the user input, that way we could extract int's or other elements.
+We also experimented with adding operations (addition) to the int's extracted from the input dialogue.
+The other utility I learned about was the scanner.
+I learned how to create a new scanner and how to use it to extract int's from the user input.
+We also played with adding dialogue and operators to the int's to create a cool system that could do addition for the user.